hawkinsw/DataStructuresDispatch/linkedlist.md

 ### The Usual Suspects -- Common Linked List Operations

 Remember: The `Node` class is a utility class and the _user_ of the `LinkedList` class is not usually going to interact with that class directly.
-In fact, the more than we hide it from the end user, the more flexibility we earn if we want to eventually make changes to its definition.
+In fact, the more our implementation hides the nodes from the end user, the more flexibility we earn if we want to eventually make changes to its definition.

 As the implementer of `LinkedList`, though, you will work extensively with instances of the `Node` class so it makes some sense to define member functions on `Node` to make those interactions easier.